2012 United States House of Representatives elections in New York: District 24

+The new 24th district included all of Cayuga, Onondaga and Wayne counties, and the western part of Oswego County.
+Incumbent Republican Ann Marie Buerkle, who had represented the 25th district since 2011, sought re-election in the redrawn 24th district.
+The district had a PVI of D+3.

+Republican primary

-Republican Ann Marie Buerkle, who has represented the 25th district since 2011, sought re-election in the 24th district.
-Dan Maffei, who represented the 25th district from 2009 until 2011, and Brianne Murphy, an attorney, sought the Democratic nomination to challenge Buerkle.
-Tom Buckel, a member of the Onondaga County legislature, had considered seeking the Democratic nomination; however Buckel decided instead to run for the New York Supreme Court.
-On February 6, Robert Paul Spencer announced he would run in the Republican Primary against Buerkle, citing his opposition to Buerkle's vote in favor of the National Defense Authorization Act, which Spencer believed to be unconstitutional.
-Buerkle and Maffei won their respective party nominations and were joined on the general election ballot by Ursula Rozum, a 28-year-old public-transportation advocate serving as the Green Party nominee.
+On February 6, Robert Paul Spencer announced he would run in the Republican primary against Buerkle, citing his opposition to Buerkle's vote in favor of the National Defense Authorization Act, which Spencer believed to be unconstitutional.
+However, he did not appear on the primary ballot.